samuelkurdz/financial-assets/README.md

 - The application is developed with a focus on front-end functionality and does not include backend components such as authentication or data persistence.
 - The application is developed to be fully responsive and to work seamlessly on both desktop and mobile devices, with a consistent experience.
 - The application is developed with the aim of being easily installed as a Mobile App.
+- The assets data is displayed in a paginated, sortable and filterable table.
+- On web screens larger than mobile, some columns can be toggled on and off to view additional asset's data.
+- Additional feature: a tiny Notification system, to view asset's price targets.

 ### API Endpoint